Athletics Coach Award

 Coaches who opt for this pathway will be expected to develop their technical knowledge and expertise across a range of events in relation to running, jumping and throwing activities; this will form the basis of a strong training and competition base regardless of the event-specific choice later in the athlete’s development.

 During the programme, candidates will be asked to consider, plan for and adapt training to meet the needs of individuals who have a range of abilities, experiences and fundamental movement skills regardless of their chronological age.

-The AC programme is a six month development process to becoming qualified and licensed as a UKA Athletics Coach, however, once underway, applicants have up to two years to complete all elements of the qualification from their day 1 start date.
+The AC programme is a twelve month development process to becoming qualified and licensed as an Athletics Coach, however, once underway, applicants have up to one year to complete all elements of the qualification from their day 1 start date.

 Candidates embarking on this course must do so in the knowledge that it will require an investment in their time to complete the work necessary for success at the assessment stage.
-The induction process, home study, supported practice periods, planning, delivering and evaluating training and preparation for assessment all form an integral part of the programme.
+The pre-course tasks, supported practice periods, planning, delivering and evaluating training and preparation for assessment all form an integral part of the programme.

-• To supervise Coaching Assistants or Athletics Leaders in the delivery of whole sessions or part of sessions
+- To supervise Coaching Assistants or Leaders in the delivery of whole sessions or part of sessions

 Coaches must be 18 or over to embark on the Athletics’ Coach programme.
-The programme is for those working with all athletes but with a focus on those in the Foundation to Event Group Development stages and all applicants should be actively involved with groups and have access to foundation stage athletes a minimum of twice a week for a period of at least eight consecutive weeks.
+The programme is for those working with all athletes but with a focus on those in the Foundation to Event Group Development stages.
+Ideally all applicants should be actively involved with groups and have access to foundation stage athletes a minimum of twice a week for a period of at least eight consecutive weeks.

 For details on how to arrange a DBS check please click here.